Adastram1/tray_manager/README.md

 my_tray.load_icon("my_icon_file_path.png", "my_new_icon")
 ```
+> [!WARNING]
+> tray_manager use a dictionnary to save your loaded icons, this means that loading an image using a name that was already used will overwrite the image that was previously loaded with that name.
+> The only exception to this is the default icon that cannot be edited.

-To set an icon, you need to use the .set_icon() function of the tray_manager.TrayManager object and pass it the name (key) of your icon that you set when using .load_icon().
+To set an icon, use the `.set_icon()` function and pass it the name (key) of your icon that you set when you loaded the icon.

 ```python
 from tray_manager import TrayManager